What Is Link Building? +5 Tips for Earning Valuable Backlinks

-If the New York Times links to your site, it’s going to pass on a lot more link equity than a link from a personal blog that just launched last week because it has a higher domain authority.
+If the New York Times links to your site, it’s going to pass on a lot more link equity than a link from a personal blog because it has a higher domain authority.

 This isn’t to say that you shouldn’t be disappointed about links from smaller websites.
 Your audience may frequent smaller, niche blogs.
 But just remember that different sites have different values to search engines when you’re creating your link-building strategy.

 Ok, so I’ve covered the basics of link building, but how do you do it?

 5 tips for creating a successful link building strategy